qiime2/amplicon-docs/docs/intro.md

 - **Need technical support?**
   Head over to the [QIIME 2 Forum](https://forum.qiime2.org), where you can browse nearly 10 years of discussion, questions, and answers related to microbiome data science with QIIME 2.
-  You can ask your own questions if you don't find existing answers, or give back by answering someone else's questions when you're ready.
+  You can ask your own questions if you don't find existing answers, and give back by answering someone else's questions when you're ready.
   "The Forum" is also where we make important [Announcements](https://forum.qiime2.org/c/announcements/8) - if you register for a (free) account, you can get those announcements by email.
   For the most up-to-date information on how to get help with QIIME 2, as a user or developer, see [here](https://github.com/qiime2/.github/blob/main/SUPPORT.md).